NitroNils/flashboot/README.md

 The system builds a ram disk kernel (bsd.gz) with a reasonably complete set of daemons and utilities.
 This file should be installed into the root directory of the boot device.
-Note that this infrastructure only builds the kernel image, it is beyond its scope to install it onto the flash device, or to prepare the flash device for booting the kernel.
-If you are playing with this stuff, you should know how to do this anyway.
+Note that this infrastructure only builds the kernel image.
+It is beyond its scope to install it onto the flash device or to prepare the flash device for booting the kernel.
+If you are playing with this stuff you should know how to do this anyway.

 When the flashboot kernel boots, it will attempt to mount the flash device as /flash and extract any tarball files matching /flash/*.tgz into the root